Some popular best practices on length and data type for common database fields.

 Use unicode, other text encoding schemes will not prevent users from entering carets or umlauts, they just make displaying the text difficult.

-The 'Display name' can be constructed from a concatenation of Title+ First + Last name, it is often used for unofficial 'known as' names , e.g. if William Helkathhazzurim is known to everyone as Bill Helka.
+The 'Display name' can default to a concatenation of Title+ First + Last name, display names are often used for unofficial 'known as' names , e.g. William Helkathhazzurim is known to everyone as Bill Helka.

 “I'd call it a new version of voodoo economics, but I'm afraid that would give witch doctors a bad name” - Geraldine A. Ferraro